seiya1223/techcasestudies/_posts/2016-12-02-ChoiceCustomerCare.md

 - Hospital reimbursement from the government is growing more and more dependent on quality measures, including statistics such as patient satisfaction.
 - Medicare and Medicaid hold a pool of money for reimbursement to hospitals.
 Hospitals with high-ranking patient satisfaction scores get more reimbursement money from the government than low-ranking hospitals.
-- One of the biggest issues in patient satisfaction currently, according to [PressGaney](http://www.pressganey.com) and other major surveys, is the fact that patients don't feel like their needs are being met.
+- One of the biggest issues in patient satisfaction currently, according to [PressGaney](http://www.pressganey.com) and other major surveys, is that patients don't feel as though their needs are being met.

 >*"I came up with the idea for my company when it came to my attention that a little old lady under my staff's care had wet herself in bed because her requests for bathroom assistance had not been answered for over half an hour." - Mark Mitchell, CEO*